 JPMorgan Chase is a diversified financial services institution with operations spread cross the world.
 The largest bank in the U.S. in terms of total assets, JPMorgan is a leader in providing credit & debit cards and mortgages as well as investment banking, wealth management and sales & trading services.
 Through its various business segments, JPMorgan serves millions of customers in the U.S. and many of the world’s most prominent corporate, institutional and government clients across the globe.

 Diversified business model driving sustained growth

 JPMorgan is a market leader in nearly every financial service, which includes retail banking, commercial banking, investment banking and even custody banking.
 This diversified business model allows the bank to provide its customers - individual and institutional - a wider range of services.
 Moreover, the business model also brings in significant cross-selling opportunities that are not readily available to its competitors.

 Investment banking operations have higher margins compared to other divisions

 JPMorgan's investment banking division - and the Sales & Trading unit in particular - has historically had strong operating margins compared to other divisions in the firm.

 The past couple years have been tough for the global economy, particularly the banking sector.
 Even as the world economy recovers, economists have predicted that the pace of recovery will be modest.
 At a time when many other competitors such as Citigroup and Bank of America were haunted with the possibly of a collapse, JPMorgan performed much better than the rest because of its relatively conservative stance in home loan originations and other products.
 In fact, JPMorgan never faced a quarterly loss during the downturn.
-Overall the banking sector still faces headwinds due to high levels of unemployment which are leading to banks increasing their cash reserves and tightening lending standards.

 Regulatory reforms expected to pressurize revenue growth going forward